 Furthermore, this type of group manipulation is more common than you realize.
 This strategy at work in Western organized religion, politics and even street gangs.
 Above all, religion is the biggest enemy of progress.
 It’s the chosen-one mentality and belief in the imaginary being known as God.
 We even see it celebrations of sports teams which turn into vandalism.
 The negative sociological effects of groupthink manipulation are undisputed.
 Once immersed in the emotionally charged environment it becomes addictive.
 The effects can last long after people leave the groups proximity.
 Thus, providing fuel to individual acts of violence spawned by Groupthink manipulation.

 Religions have long used Groupthink manipulation to incite genocide.
 Christians and Muslims retaliate against one another in under the guise of protecting their invisible friend.
-These religions has splintered into over 2,000 separate sects.
+These religions have splintered into over 2,000 separate sects.
 Each sect believing they alone are “right.”
 And, because everyone else is wrong, this provides the basis to act violently, to protect their doctrine.
 If you ascribe to one of the versions of the Abrahamic traditions the following list of tactics should be illuminating.

 Characteristics of Groupthink Manipulation

 If you find yourself subject to any of the following characteristics you are exposing yourself to groupthink manipulation tactics.

 Membership in the group makes you special, a “chosen one.”
 Membership in the group centers on belief in an imaginary friend.
 And, this membership empowers the group to protect the solidarity of the dogma of the group.
 They are often provoked to use violence in order to protect these beliefs.
 Everyone outside the group become enemies of the group by default.
 This provides plenty of adversaries on which to project hatred.
 Many religions and political movements capitalize on this feature.